 Impact Awards: Social and Global Impact submissions will be judged against a scoring rubric in a pre-event round of online judging.
 Winners will be announced at the Awards Ceremony.

 Innovation Challenge: The innovation challenge will be held on Friday, April 28, 2023. e-Fest officials will create new teams by mixing students from different Universities into new teams.
 The teams will be issued a challenge for which they must devise a business-based solution.
-A panel of judges (made up of team advisors) will review the devised solutions and award monetary prizes to the teams who have developed the most compelling value propositions.
+A panel of judges (made up of team advisors and special guests) will review the devised solutions and award monetary prizes to the teams who have developed the most compelling value propositions.

 Confidentiality: All sessions of the competition, including but not limited to oral presentations, video and slide deck submissions and question/answer sessions, are open to the public at large.
 Any and all of these sessions may be shared with interested people, through media that may include radio, television, printed materials and the Internet.
 Any data or information discussed or divulged in public sessions by entrants should be considered information that could possibly enter the public realm, and entrants should not assume any right of confidentiality in any data or information discussed, divulged, or presented in these sessions.
 Due to the nature of the competition, we will not ask judges, reviewers, sponsors, staff or the audience to agree to or sign non-disclosure statements for any participant.
 By participating in the competition, entrants agree that no member of the e-Fest team — EIX, The Richard Schulze Family Foundation, The University of St. Thomas, members of the judging panel, sponsors and their designate organizations — will assume any liability whatsoever for any disclosures of business plan information that may be made (whether inadvertently or otherwise) by any judge, reviewer, staff member, audience member or other individual connected with, participating in, viewing, hearing, or receiving information from the competition.